Olat-nji/FeatureBlueprint/README.md

 # Laravel Feature Blueprint

-**FeatureBlueprint** is a Laravel package designed to automate the creation of all necessary files and components required for a new feature.
+**Laravel Feature Blueprint** is a Laravel package designed to automate the creation of all necessary files and components required for a new feature.
 It streamlines the development process, enabling developers to quickly scaffold controllers, models, migrations, tests, and more with a single command.

 ## Features
 - Automatically generates all essential files for a Laravel feature: